 foxBMS Open Source BMS Software

 The software implemented in foxBMS uses only specifically developed open source and free of charge software components and modules, or free of charge third-party software.
 The entire source code is provided online for free on GitHub.
-It includes Eclipse and GNU GCC configuration files, thus enabling immediate use on Windows, Mac, and Linux operating systems.
-Furthermore, the software of our open source BMS platform is licensed under the BSD 3-Clause license.
-All foxBMS parts are usable without restrictions, including free and open source use, as well as closed source commercial use.
+It includes a configuration for Visual Studio Code and a toolchain for the platform, thus enabling immediate use on Windows operating systems.
+It also provides a graphical user interface (GUI) entirely programmed in Python.
+Furthermore, the software of our open source BMS platform is licensed under the 3-Clause BSD License.
+All foxBMS parts come without restrictions, including free and open source use, as well as closed source commercial use.

-The following list gives and example of services we offer:
+The following list gives and example of services we offer in our research and development team at the Fraunhofer IISB:

 - Manufacturing and shipment of foxBMS development kits and customized prototypes